galperins4/tbw/README.md

 ## Configuration & Usage

 After the repository has been cloned you need to open the `config.json` and change it to your liking.
-Once this has been done execute `python3 tbw.py` to start true block weight script
+Once this has been done execute `python3 tbw.py` to start true block weight script.

+Alternatively I have also included an apps.json file if you want to run tbw via PM2 (need to install PM2 first and then pm2 start apps.json)

 Important! - pay_addresses and keep keys should match in config.json.
 DO NOT delete the reserve key as it is required.
 All other's can be deleted or more added